This article was last updated on 24/07/2023

 In addition to the annual tax allowance for pensioners, there’s also a lifetime allowance, which determines how much pension income you can receive in retirement before the lifetime allowance tax charge kicks in.
 Although this only affects savers with large pots of around £1m and over, it varies depending on the annual rate set for the tax year, and it’s worth keeping in the back of your mind just in case.

-The lifetime allowance is currently £1.3m for the 2018/19 tax year.
+The lifetime allowance is currently £1,073,100 for the 2023/24 tax year.
 If you withdraw more than this from your pension you’ll have to pay extra tax.
-Pension lump sum tax will be charged at a rate of 55% for any lump sum you take over the £1.3m limit.
+If you took your pension before 6 April 2023 a pension lump sum tax will be charged at a rate of 55% for any lump sum you take over the £1,073,100 limit.
+If you took your pension after this date there’s no lifetime allowance charge.
 If you’re using drawdown and exceed this amount you’ll be charged an extra 25% so it’s crucial to stay below the threshold.

 6. Beware of emergency tax and unauthorised withdrawals

 When you take money out of your pension HMRC will deduct the income tax you owe before your pension is paid to you.
 It works in exactly the same way that wages are paid through PAYE.
 It’s likely that when you first start drawing money from your pension HMRC will place you on an emergency tax code, which will be at a higher rate.